|1||Soloviyov||Anatoli Yakovlevich||Commander||Soyuz TM-9||11.02.1990||06:16:00.000 UTC||Soyuz TM-9||09.08.1990||07:33:57 UTC||179d 01h 17m 57s||2833|

-Launch from the Baikonur Cosmodrome; landing 72 km northeast of Arkalyk.
+Launch from the Baikonur Cosmodrome and landing 72 km northeast of Arkalyk.

-Following a two day solo flight Soyuz TM-9 docked with the Soyuz TM-8-MIR-Kvant-Kvant2 complex on February 13, 1990.
-The sixth resident crew take turning the fifth resident crew.
+Following a two-day solo flight Soyuz TM-9 docked with the Soyuz TM-8-Mir-Kvant-Kvant2 complex on February 13, 1990.
+The sixth resident crew takes turning the fifth resident crew.

 Three other areas of concern emerged: that the explosive bolts binding the service module to the descent module might fail to work after direct exposure to space, that the heat shield might be compromised by direct space exposure, and that an EVA to repair the blankets might cause additional damage.
 Consideration was given to flying Soyuz TM-10 with one cosmonaut aboard as a rescue mission.